-Per the Student Code of Conduct, MCU prohibits the unlawful possession, use or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its formal educational activities.
-Any MCU student that violates this policy will be first referred to the College's Drug & Alcohol Abuse re-entry program for evidence-based individualized counseling regarding their use and harm reduction strategies.
+MCU prohibits the unlawful possession, use or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its formal educational activities.
+Any MCU student that violates this policy will be first referred to the College's Drug & Alcohol Abuse re-entry program for evidence-based and individualized counseling regarding their use and harm reduction strategies.
 Repeated violations of MCU's Policy on Drugs & Alcohol Use or failure to comply with stipulations set forth by the College's Drug & Alcohol Abuse re-entry program are grounds for immediate suspension or expulsion from the College.
 All MCU students who are convicted of a drug or alcohol-related violation by local, state, or federal authorities must report, in writing, the conviction within 30 days to the President of the College.
 MCU is obligated by law to report to the US Department of Education any student with a drug or alcohol conviction who also receives federal financial assistance (e.g., Pell grants).
-Please see MCU's Health and Safety web page for more information.
+Please see MCU's Drug & Alcohol Abuse Prevention Program for more information.